rwaldron/tc39-notes/es8/2017-03/mar-23.md

 YK: I guess that's what I'm talkign about.
 If you know it's u64, then you can optimize it.

-AK: But if it's a typed array you know that already
+AK: But if it's a typed array you know that already.

 BE: V8 boxes still right?

-AK: Yep
+AK: Yep.

-YK: Do bignums require that you heapalloc pretty liberally.
+YK: Do bignums require that you heapalloc pretty liberally?

-AK: No, for 64 bits you have to heap allocate
+AK: No, for 64 bits you have to heap allocate.

 DE: Until you know the types that are flowing through the program.
 I think a lot of implementations will be heap allocating, even 64-bit integers.
 Because if you have a pointer? on the stack that's a 64-bit pointer, you have to keep that separate in some way from the 64-bit integer.